Andéramboukane

 Andéramboukane (var.
 Andéramboucane) is a town and cercle in Ménaka Region, Mali.
 It lies at the extreme east of the country, several kilometers north of the Nigerien border.
 It was previously a commune in Ménaka Cercle but was promoted to the status of a cercle when Ménaka Region was implemented in 2016.
+Anderamboukane has been the capital of the Islamic State - Sahel Province since its capture by the group in 2022.

 Andéramboukane is a rural, isolated, and largely desert area, crisscrossed by seasonal wadis, part of an ancient dry river system of the Azawagh region (the Iullemmeden Basin).
 The area is just south of the rocky outcrops of the Ader Douchi hills, and north of the Sahel scrubland which begins in Niger.
 Most of the population of the area are nomadic Tuareg or other nomadic minorities, including the Wodaabe Fula.
 The sedentary population is a largely low caste Tuareg community.
 The town is a seasonal gathering point for the Kel Dinnik Tuareg confederation, who travel from the desert Azawagh in the rainy season and the Niger River valley in the dry season.
 Since the 1990s, the town has hosted a formalised version of the traditional fairs that take place at beginning of the southward transhumance cycle.
 This festival, named Tamadacht, has become a showcase of traditional and contemporary Tuareg and Wodaabe music, dance, sport, performance, and arts.